-Your blood and urine will be tested for illness and disease
+Donating Sperm to a Clinic : your blood and urine will be tested for illness and disease

 You will have to give a blood sample, which will then be tested for diseases and medical conditions.
 You will be tested for sexually transmitted diseases such as HIV, Syphilis and Chlamydia.
 You will also be tested for genetic diseases such as Cystic Fibrosis, Tay-Sachs and sickle cell disease.
 There are many more conditions and diseases you will be tested for, both before you become a donor and after.

 Your sperm will be evaluated

 The first test that a clinic will carry out will be on your sperm.
 They test it for quality to make sure that there are no defects and that they are a normal shape.
 They look at the quantity of the sperm you are producing and they also look at sperm motility.
 This is a test to see that the sperm are moving and that they swim in a straight line.

 Your sperm will be used to create more than one child